sfu-cmpt340/KIIND/README.md

 <!-- #Knee Injury Detection (KID) -->
 # Knee Injury Neural Network Detector (KINND)

-We have developed a Convolutional Neural Network (CNN) model designed to analyze knee Magnetic Resonance Imaging (MRI) scans that earned us an A+ for our term research project.
+We have developed a Convolutional Neural Network (CNN) model designed to analyze knee Magnetic Resonance Imaging (MRI) scans, earning us an A+ for our term research project.
 The model provides outputs indicating the presence of an Anterior Cruciate Ligament (ACL) injury, a meniscus injury, an abnormality, or the absence of any injuries/abnormalities.

 ## Important Links
 <!--